guritso/anihub-site/docs/CONFIG.md

 # Quick Config Guide

-This doc will help you understand the `config.json` file located in `src/config/config.json`.
+This doc will help you understand the `config.json`, you need to create `src/config/config.json`.
+You can check [this file](/src/config/config.example.json) as an example template.

 ## What's in here?